casajohnson/casajohnson.github.io/_projects/damascene.md

 title: Sicut dicit Damascenus...
 description: Thomas uses a branch of John Damascene's <em>De fide orthodoxa</em> at some remove from Burgundio's translation.
 It matters.
 ---
-In preparing a paper for an Ave Maria conference a few years back I noticed that Thomas consistently used a verion of Damascene's _De fide orthodoxa_ that was a branch on the stemma quite removed from the 12th-century copies that were close to Burgundio's Latin translation.
+In preparing a paper for an Ave Maria conference a few years back I noticed that Thomas consistently used a version of Damascene's _De fide orthodoxa_ that was a branch on the stemma quite removed from the 12th-century copies that were close to Burgundio's Latin translation.
 Yet Thomas was so at home with his version that he opened the _Prima secundae_ with a quotation from Damascene:

 > Quia, sicut Damascenus dicit, homo factus ad imaginem Dei dicitur, secundum quod per imaginem significatur intellectuale et arbitrio liberum et per se potestativum; postquam praedictum est de exemplari...